Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Usage-Guide/Lifecycle-Management/Device/2-Assign.md

 ![Screenshot of the privileged user picker with a single user "Fritz Collier" selected.](/assets/Images/Screenshots/Select-User-to-Assign-Light.png#only-light){ loading=lazy width="300" }
 ![Screenshot of the privileged user picker with a single user "Fritz Collier" selected.](/assets/Images/Screenshots/Select-User-to-Assign-Dark.png#only-dark){ loading=lazy width="300" }

 5\.
-Press the Select button at the bottom of the selection drawer to start the assignment process.
+Press the Select button at the bottom of the selection panel to start the assignment process.

 !!! note
     Currently when assigning, the process replaces any existing assignment(s).